FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/bioschemas-data-page.md

 ## Footnotes

 <a name="draft-profiles">1</a>: If you do not see your data type listed, tick the `Include Draft Profiles` to see if there is a draft profile for your data type.
-Otherwise contact the Bioschemas community to suggest development of a new profile
+Otherwise contact the Bioschemas community to suggest development of a new profile.
+<a name="bioschemas-validator">2</a>: The Bioschemas Validator is currently in an early alpha release and does not include all the profiles.